RazoredCoder/Forecasting_Sticker_Sales-Regression-AI-Model/Data_files/README.md

-# This is the train and test data provided for this Kaggle Competition: https://www.kaggle.com/competitions/playground-series-s5e1/overview, as well the sample_submission.csv file showing how the results should be saved.
+# This is the train and test data provided for this [Kaggle Competition](https://www.kaggle.com/competitions/playground-series-s5e1/overview), as well the sample_submission.csv file showing how the results should be saved.